-The site has frontage on Choctaw Street, a minor street with valley curb and gutter requiring a 50-foot right-ofway per Section 6.B.9. of the Subdivision Regulations.
-The preliminary plat depicts an existing 40-foot right-of-way at this location.
-As the majority of properties along the street are currently developed, and it seems unlikely that Choctaw Street will be widened in the future, it may be appropriate to waive Section 6.B.9.
+The site has frontage on Thompson Drive South, a minor street with curb and gutter, and has an existing compliant 50-foot right-of-way, making no dedication necessary.
 If approved, the existing right-of-way should be retained on the Final Plat.

-The lot, as proposed, appears to exceed the minimum size requirements for lots served by public water and sanitary sewer in an R-1 Urban district, but it is not appropriately labeled in square feet and acres on the preliminary plat.
+The lot, as proposed, appears to exceed the minimum size requirements for lots served by public water and sanitary sewer in an R-1 Suburban district, and is appropriately labeled in square feet and acres on the preliminary plat.
 This information should be provided on the Final Plat, if approved; or provision of a table on the Final Plat with the same information will suffice.